 University Hospital—University Hospital Performs First Transplant with Machine Preserved Liver in the State of New Jersey

 In this press release, University Hospital announces the successful transplantation of a donated liver preserved by portable hypothermic machine perfusion, a first in the state of New Jersey.
 The liver was preserved using the LifePort® Liver Transporter during the PILOT clinical trial.
-PILOT (Perfusion to Improve Liver Outcomes in Transplantation) is a prospective randomized multi-center oxygenated hypothermic machine perfusion study using the LifePort Liver Transporter (LLT) system with Vasosol as compared to static cold storage in orthotopic liver transplantation.
+PILOT (Perfusion to Improve Liver Outcomes in Transplantation) is a prospective randomized multi-center oxygenated hypothermic machine perfusion study using the LifePort Liver Transporter (LLT) system as compared to static cold storage in orthotopic liver transplantation.

 “There is a very short window of time for a surgeon to safely recover a donated organ, determine its quality and viability, and then successfully transplant into a patient; every second counts.
 Having new technology to potentially expand that crucial timeframe can be the determining factor in conducting a successful transplantation operation.”